Damp survey process

 If you have noticed any of the signs of damp listed above in your property it is likely that you will need assistance from a professional damp treatment expert to get your property back to full health.

 For less severe or easily identifiable damp issues there are some DIY solutions that can help you get rid of damp stains and patches in your house.
 We have dedicated pages explaining simple measures you can take to reduce condensation and how to tackle penetrating damp by fixing the source of water ingress into the home.

 Unfortunately, rising damp or more severe cases of damp are not so easily resolved and you will likely require the expertise of a qualified surveyor to accurately identify and diagnose the problem.
 If required then they will also be able to install a remedial damp proof course or other professional damp proofing treatment to resolve your damp problems.

 If you spot any signs of damp on your property, you should contact Peter Cox to arrange a professional damp survey to identify the cause, and give advice on treatments and solutions.

 Peter Cox was established in 1951 and has over 66 years experience in providing damp proofing solutions.
 We are the market leader in the repair and preservation of all types of property.

-Call the experts at Peter Cox today on 0800 633 5712 to organise a damp proofing survey from one of our damp specialists.
+Call the experts at Peter Cox today to organise a damp proofing survey from one of our damp specialists.
 You can also click the button below to book a survey.